elaizae/web-typography-20-21/README.md

 - Frantic beeping works well and is well timed

 ## Second ccs changes
+**With my team we decided to each test a specific thing in our video so that we can get as much insight as possible as to what Darice would like and what she wouldn't like.
+We tested text placement, background colors and movement, movement when it comes to the video itself and sound closed captions /  discriptions.**
-- I added discriptions for the sounds like Darice suggested she would like.
+- I added discriptions for the sounds.
 I made them bright blue to be a different from the closed captions of the people that speak.
 - I decided to change the first few sounds (that I initially made green red and blue.)
-A greyish greentone.
-So now the sounds go from that color to black.
+A light cream greentone (#B7BFAE) So now the sounds go from that color to black.
 - I made Costant K Brenner `font-family: "Brenner Sans Medium";` because He's supposed to be the human one.
 - The questioner, out of sight and his voice comes from speakers of some kind of computer `font-family: "Brenner Mono Light";`
 - The random man, also human, but whispering    `font-family: "Brenner Sans Light Italic";`
 - The sounds `font-family: "Brenner Mono Light Italic"`because they all sound a bit computerized.

 ## Feedback Darice
-Darice really liked my video especially because I had the sounds as closed captions.
+**Darice really liked my video especially because I had the sounds as closed captions.
-She did tell me to make sure my contrast on the sounds' closed captions is a little higher to be more visible.
+She did tell me to make sure my contrast on the sounds' closed captions is a little higher to be more visible. **

 ## Last changes
 - I made the sounds' closed captions dark red instead.
-- Lastly I made my blinking animation go from dark red to to bright red, so it can seem more intense.
+- Lastly I made my blinking animation go from dark red to to bright red, so it can seem like its gets more intense as the baseline test goes on.

+### What I learned

+**The 4 principles:**
+I think I did pretty well when it comes to the 4 principles.

+**Study the situation**
+We got to know darice, asked her questions about her likes and dislikes.
+Got feedback from her and listened to her tips.

+**Ignore Conventions**
+Subtitles are usually white boring standard font.
+By participating in this asignment and catering to Darice we already ignored most conventions when it comes to subtitles.

+**Prioritize identity**
+Since this assignment wasn't one with a targeted group rather just one targeted person. we had to make something she was happy with. while also still making it something that we were happy with

+**Add nonsense**